deepintdev/deepint-documentation/EXTERNAL-SOURCES.md

 Calling this endpoint will invalidate the cache and trigger alerts using the instances you provided in the request.

-Note: the enpoint only accepts 100 instances for each request, so if you have more you need to split the instances in multiple requests.
+Note: the endpoint only accepts 100 instances for each request, so if you have more you need to split the instances in multiple requests.

 ## Example implementations